ericmjl/curve-fitting-talk/README.md

 "Fret not, it's curve fitting all the way down!

-To be presented at Digility 2018.
+To be presented at [Digility 2018](https://www.digility.de).

 ## accessing the slides

-Slides will be up soon at: https://ericmjl.github.io/curve-fitting-talk!
+Slides will be up on [GitHub pages](https://ericmjl.github.io/curve-fitting-talk!)

 ## license